 Where to Find Good HVAC Help

-Our Ratings Tables report how area heating and air-conditioning services rate for quality and price.
-The ratings on companies’ service quality come from our surveys of area consumers (primarily Checkbook and Consumer Reports subscribers).
-We asked survey recipients to rate companies they had used “inferior,” “adequate,” or “superior” for several questions: “doing work properly on the first try,” “starting and completing work promptly,” “advice on service options and costs,” and “overall quality.”
+Our surveys asked customers to rate HVAC companies they used as “inferior,” “adequate,” or “superior” for several questions: “doing work properly on the first try,” “starting and completing work promptly,” “advice on service options and costs,” and “overall quality.”
 Our Ratings Tables report the percent of surveyed customers who rated each company “superior” (as opposed to “inferior” or “adequate”) on each question.
-We also report the percent of each company’s surveyed customers who rated it “adequate” or “superior” (as opposed to “inferior”) for “overall quality.”
+The tables also report the percent of each company’s surveyed customers who rated it “adequate” or “superior” (as opposed to “inferior”) for “overall quality.”
 Click here for more information on our customer survey and other data.

-Many area heating and air-conditioning services consistently provide high-quality work: several of the companies were rated “superior” for “overall quality” by 90 percent or more of the customers who rated them.
-But our Ratings Tables also reveal that some heating and air-conditioning customers get burned by shoddy service: some companies received “superior” ratings from only 60 percent or fewer of their surveyed customers.
+Many area heating and air-conditioning services consistently provide high-quality work: Several companies were rated “superior” for “overall quality” by 90 percent or more of their surveyed customers.
+But our Ratings Tables also reveal that some customers get burned by shoddy service: some companies received “superior” overall ratings from only 60 percent or fewer of their surveyed customers.